We love our dogs, and we love to share our food with them as a special treat.

 In an emergency, when you cannot reach your veterinarian, immediately contact your local animal emergency clinic or call the animal poison hotline at 888-232-8870.
 You can also try the ASPCA Animal Poison Control Center at 888-426-4435.

-Final Thoughts – 30 Human Foods Dangerous to dogs
+Final Thoughts – 30 Human Foods Dangerous To Dogs

-If you are unsure about what human food you can feed to your dog, always consult your veterinarian first.
+If you are unsure about what human food you can feed your dog, always consult your veterinarian first.

-If your dog is acting strangely or experiencing minor symptoms of weakness, lack of coordination, vomiting, diarrhea, etc. and you think they may have consumed something they shouldn’t have, seek a veterinarian’s attention immediately.
+If your dog is acting strangely or experiencing minor symptoms of weakness, lack of coordination, vomiting, diarrhea, etc., and you think they may have consumed something they shouldn’t have, seek a veterinarian’s attention immediately.
 If you wait too long, your dog might not make it.